-Huang's work has been exhibited internationally, including in China, Iceland, the UK, Germany, and most recently in the U.S. at the Hyde Park Art Center and SAIC Gallery.
-Huang currently teaches in School of Art Institute of Chicago as instructor of record in the sculpture department.
-She was awarded the Graduate Collaboration Grant by the University of Chicago’s Arts, Science + Culture Initiative and was nominated for the International Sculpture Center’s 2024 Outstanding Student Achievement Award.
+Huang's work has been exhibited at the University of Chicago, Hyde Park Art Center, Zhou B Art Center, 4C Gallery, and SAIC Gallery.
+Huang also taught in the School of Art Institute of Chicago's sculpture department during Spring 2025.
+She was awarded the Art & Science Grant by the University of Chicago’s Arts, Science + Culture Initiative and was nominated for the International Sculpture Center’s Outstanding Student Achievement Award.

 CV